 This deal is about bidding to the right level.
 Game or part-score?

 As usual, we haven't neglected the play aspect.
 Can you see sufficient tricks for your contract?
-(Er - what do you think?)
 If not, then where are the extras to be found?

 As usual, Counting provides the clue.